browserengineering/book/book/security.md

         return out
 ```

-With this new JavaScript API, a web page can make HTTP requests while
+With `XMLHttpRequest`, a web page can make HTTP requests in response
-the user interacts with it, making more interactive websites
+to user actions, making websites more interactive!
+This API, and newer
-possible!
-This API, and newer analogs like [`fetch`][mdn-fetch], are
+analogs like [`fetch`][mdn-fetch], are how website allow you to like a
-the basis for many web page interactions that don't reload the
-page---think "liking" a post, hover previews or submitting a form without reloading the page.
+post, see hover previews, or submitting a form without reloading.

 [mdn-fetch]: https://developer.mozilla.org/en-US/docs/Web/API/fetch